viviannguyen380/TicTacToe/README.md

 # TicTacToe
-A 2- player Tic Tac Toe game created with simple functions and array implementation
+A 1 player vs. CPU or 2- player Tic Tac Toe game created with functions and array implementation